-Dylann Roof trial: Jury returns guilty verdict
+Dylann Roof trial: Will he get the death penalty?

 Story highlights

-- Jury convicts Roof of all charges
+- Jury convicts Dylann Roof of all 33 charges

-- Penalty phase will come next month
+- Jurors will decide next month if Roof will get the death penalty

-Charleston, South Carolina (CNN)A jury has found Dylann Roof guilty of all 33 federal charges he faced after last year's massacre at a historically black church in Charleston, South Carolina.
+Charleston, South Carolina (CNN)Esther Lance was torn over how to punish Dylann Roof, the man found guilty of killing her mother and eight others at a Bible study in Charleston, South Carolina, last year.

-In the next phase of the trial, scheduled to begin in January, jurors will weigh whether Roof, 22, should be sentenced to death or spend the rest of his life in prison.
+"Yes, I want him to see the death penalty," Lance told CNN's Nick Valencia after a jury on Thursday convicted Roof on all 33 federal charges against him.

 "He needs to be held accountable for every bullet," Assistant U.S. Attorney Nathan Williams told the jury, emphasizing what he said was the depth of Roof's hatred.